knguyen0105/CarND-Traffic-Sign-Classifier/writeup_khanh_nguyen_project2.md

 * validation set accuracy of 95.6%
 * test set accuracy of 93.8%

-I chose LeNet architecture for the problem.
+I chose LeNet architecture for the problem because the problem is similar.
+I belive the model works well because it achieves accuracy > 93% only after 20 epochs.

 If a well known architecture was chosen:
 * What architecture was chosen?